 How to use cow elk calls effectively to mimic multiple elk means thinking in realism.
 The more real stuff you can add to your reeling the better it works.
 We always try to use this technique when not solo hunting.

 Chirp back and forth or make the other person a bull or a calf.
 Be more than one elk and have your partner or friends do the same.
 Three people calling like this sounds amazing and works like a charm.

 Be confident that calling works

 If you don’t try it you won’t know if it will ever work.
 It does work we know that for a fact.
 Try it a few times and be patient.
 Do long sequences on hard hunted public land.
 It may take them a long time to commit.
+Sometimes it takes a bull longer to reach you.
 Stay patient and keep track on a watch and try to extend sequences for over an hour.
 The longevity can put your setup over the top.

 Maybe the elk can learn that we hunters can be impatient.
 We think they do and have learned so many things from us hunters!
 Sometimes we call in one place for up to two hours.
 Having faith that calling works.

 It can pay off with a herd of cows walking right through your shooting lane towing mr Big!
 Just believe and stay in your setup as long as possible.
-Nothing wrong with covering ground but short setups rarely pay off.
+Nothing wrong with covering ground but short setups for blind calling rarely pay off.